Kirkirillka/GPS_Tracker/docs/README.md

 Welcome to the documentation!

-The documentation is based on [arc42](rc42.org) suggested template.
+The documentation based on [arc42](http://arc42.org) suggested template.

 The following sections are available: